-16,000 displaced in eastern Aleppo, UN says
+16,000 displaced from eastern Aleppo, UN says

 French Foreign Minister Jean-Marc Ayrault called on the Security Council to immediately meet and examine the situation.

-"More than ever, there is an urgent need for a cessation of hostilities and unhindered access to humanitarian assistance," Ayrault's said in a statement, adding he would meet with the head of Aleppo's district councils, Brita Hagi Hasan, on Wednesday in Paris.
+"More than ever, there is an urgent need for a cessation of hostilities and unhindered access to humanitarian assistance," Ayrault said in a statement, adding he would meet with the head of Aleppo's district councils, Brita Hagi Hasan, on Wednesday in Paris.

 O'Brien also called for a political solution, saying that "the people of Syria have suffered far too much and for far too long."